Lepidolite

 Lepidolite, for whom?

-- Lepidolite is an ally for children who are afraid of the dark, have nightmares, night terrors or all kinds of fears.
+- Lepidolite is an ally for children who are afraid of the dark, have nightmares or night terrors, or and with all kinds of fears.

 - It is ideal for people who are frequently nervous, hyperactive or highly sensitive to the energies present in their environment.